preda-devteam/preda/vsce/README.md

   - or click `PREDA: Run` button in context menu of file explorer
   - a new VSCode Tab will be automatically launched after the execuiton of the PREDA script
     ![Alt text](https://github.com/preda-devteam/preda/blob/main/vsce/resource/images/run.png?raw=true "Run")

+- To deploy PREDA smart contract (.prd):

+  - use shortcut `Ctrl+8` / `Command + 8`
+  - or right click the Text Editor and then click `PREDA: deploy` in editor context menu

 ## Snippets